Bedtime Support

 I’ll stay on a video call with you until your baby falls asleep in their bed.
 Available only if bedtime is before 8 PM.

 Every baby is unique.
-You’ll complete a short questionnaire on your child’s age, weight, and current sleep habits so I can understand their needs and design a plan tailored specifically for them.
+Before we begin, you’ll complete a detailed questionnaire so I can understand your baby’s needs and create a plan tailored specifically to your family.

-From the first night of implementing the Sleep Plan, I’ll monitor your baby’s sleep patterns and provide guidance to keep them on track.
-You’ll also have unlimited support via phone, email, and WhatsApp messaging during working hours for three full weeks to troubleshoot any challenges along the way.
+You'll have unlimited support via WhatsApp, email, and phone during working hours throughout your three full weeks to troubleshoot any challenges along the way.

-Within two months of completing the support period, you’re welcome to book a 30-minute call to review progress, ask questions, and fine-tune your baby’s sleep routine.
+Within two months of completing the program, you’re welcome to book a 30-minute call to review progress, ask questions and fine-tune your baby’s sleep routine.

 Here’s a step-by-step look at your sleep consulting journey.